e85th/macros/README.md

 ## NB
-* Specify setters as keywords ie `:year`, or strings ie `"month"`
+* Specify setters as keywords ie `:year`, or strings ie `"month"` only.
-* Symbols in the setter array don't work.
+  - Symbols in the setter array don't work.
 * By default the setter method generated follow Java conventions.
   - `:year` generates a call to `.setYear`
   - `"month"` generates a call to `.setMonth`